Modena Park 2017: History

-The last concert performed by Vasco in Modena dates back to 22 September 2001 during the Festa nazionale de l'Unità, on his Stupido Hotel tour.
+Io The last concert performed by Vasco in Modena dates back to 22 September 2001 during the Festa nazionale de l'Unità, on his Stupido Hotel tour.

 On 19 April 2016, Vasco announced the organization of a concert in Modena, the city where he began his 40-year career as a DJ and singer.
 Initially, the event was to be called Modena...
 Modena park tutto ritorna (Modena...
-Modena Park all is back), in reference to lyrics of his song Colpa d'Alfredo (Alfredo's fault), in which a girl asks Vasco, "Mi puoi portare a casa questa sera?
+Modena Park everything comes back), in reference to lyrics of his song Colpa d'Alfredo (Alfredo's fault), in which a girl asks Vasco, "Mi puoi portare a casa questa sera?
 Abito fuori Modena, Modena park" ("Can you bring me home tonight?
 I'm living out of Modena...
 Modena Park"), but then she goes out with another man "who does not even speak Italian well, but – you see – he is well understood whenever he wants".

 On 25 January 2017 ticket sales were opened to fan club members, who bought 33,112 tickets in 48 hours, and then two days later to the general public.
 On 27 January alone 150,000 tickets were sold in 10 hours, and at 8:13 PM Vasco announced on Twitter that he "Pulverized the European record!"
 The final block of 25,000 tickets was put on sale on 23 May, selling out within three hours.